vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 It limits a user's ability and only allows them to perform a subset of system commands.
 Typically, a combination of some or all of the following restrictions are imposed by a restricted shell:

 * Using the 'cd' command to change directories.
-* Setting or unsetting certain environment variables (i.e. SHELL, PATH, etc...).
+* Setting or un-setting certain environment variables (i.e. SHELL, PATH, etc...).
 * Specifying command names that contain slashes.
 * Specifying a filename containing a slash as an argument to the '.' built-in command.
 * Specifying a filename containing a slash as an argument to the '-p' option to the 'hash' built-in command.